trthanhquang/wayback-data-collector/README.md

 About the project
 ---------------------------

-blank
+Please do not copy our project without permission.
+Thank you for your understanding.

 Contact
 ---------------------------

-Dr. Yuanyuan Chen (discy@nus.edu.sg)
+Dr. Yuanyuan Chen (discy@nus.edu.sg) National University of Singapore

-National University of Singapore
+Dr. Taekyung Kim (disktk@nus.edu.sg) National University of Singapore